Buying a Motorcycle

-You hadn’t planned on spending extra money on insurance, though.
-But now that you’re about to own this baby….
-Well, it seems to make sense to protect her properly.
+You hadn’t planned on spending extra money on insurance, but it makes sense to protect yourself properly.

 Then again, the odds that a biker is considered at fault in an accident are quite small.
 So why pay for liability insurance?
 What does a motorcycle insurance policy cover, anyways?

 Motorcycle insurance is quite similar to auto insurance.
 It includes various coverages:

 - Bodily Injury / Property Damage Liability Coverage: This coverage applies if you are considered at fault in causing damage or injury to a third party, up to the limits you select.
 This can be very important for you, since this coverage helps you protect your own assets.

 - Comprehensive / Collision Coverage: This coverage pays for repairs to your bike if it is damaged in an accident, if it’s stolen, or if it’s damaged or destroyed by, for example, a fire.

 - Uninsured / Underinsured Motorist Coverage (UM/UIM): If you are in an accident in which the other party is at fault, this coverage will protect you if they don’t have the insurance or resources to pay for your damages and/or injuries that they are legally liable for.
 That includes medical payments and loss of wages.